chorus-ai/data_acq_SOP/sop-website/docs/Data-Uploading/Data_uploading.md

 #### Example File Name
 `PersonID_20230101_101530_3600.h5`

-This example represents a recording for PersonID on January 1, 2023, starting at 10:15:30, with a duration of 3600 seconds, and a unique identifier.
+This example represents a recording for PersonID on January 1, 2023, starting at 10:15:30, with a duration of 3600 seconds.

 ### The Images folder